Mobile Ordering Trends of 2016

 Restaurants have been the most recent to implement this trend.
 It sees waiters falling by the wayside, with tables instead hosting interactive menus whereby patrons can digitally order food and drinks off a touch screen, with the order being sent straight to the kitchen.
 Some venues will still employ people to bring the food out once ready, however, others will notify you on the screen at the table when the food is ready to come and collect from the counter.

-McDonalds has seen their market share fall consistently over the last two years, and one method they have discussed implementing to improve the customer experience is digital ordering.
-It first launched in California last year and is starting a world-wide spread.
+Mcdonald’s has seen its market share fall consistently over the last two years, and one method they have discussed implementing to improve the customer experience is digital ordering.
+It first launched in California last year and is starting a worldwide spread.
 The meal you order is delivered to your table using GPS to locate you.
-When one thinks about it, this should become normal in the not too distant future as competitors will need to keep up with the ever changing environment.
+When one thinks about it, this should become normal in the not-too-distant future as competitors will need to keep up with the ever-changing environment.

-Another self-service action that shouldn’t be unusual in the not too distant future is contactless payments.
-We are all used to paying by cash or with card, but in the US and the United Kingdom it is a growing possibility to use contactless payments.
-Snap Scan and others have been known about for some time, but services such as Apply Pay, Samsung Pay and Google Wallet see customers pay by simply holding their devices close the payment machine with very minimal interaction.
-Banks have started offering wrist bands which one can top-up with funds, and you simply hold the band up to the payment machine without having to press any buttons.
+Another self-service action that shouldn’t be unusual in the not-too-distant future is contactless payments.
+We are all used to paying by cash or with a card, but in the US and the United Kingdom, it is a growing possibility to use contactless payments.
+Snap Scan and others have been known for some time, but services such as Apply Pay, Samsung Pay, and Google Wallet see customers pay by simply holding their devices close to the payment machine with very minimal interaction.
+Banks have started offering wristbands that one can top-up with funds, and you simply hold the band up to the payment machine without having to press any buttons.
 The Apple Watch uses Apple Pay to great effect, as it makes contactless payments just that bit easier.
-The sky is the limit when considering this form of payment, as it would make public transport, stadium admission and vending machine purchases so much easier.
+The sky is the limit when considering this form of payment, as it would make public transport, stadium admission, and vending machine purchases so much easier.
 Tellers in supermarkets will only be good for packing your groceries into shopping bags for you.

 Taxis might become futuristic fairly soon, as Google is busy perfecting a driverless system.
 The system relies on GPS and motion sensors to ensure a driverless ride is possible.
 This combined with contactless payments doesn’t sound like such a daft idea.